omry/omegaconf/docs/source/usage.rst

 OmegaConf.to_object
 ^^^^^^^^^^^^^^^^^^^^^^
-The ``OmegaConf.to_object`` method recursively converts ``DictConfig`` and ``ListConfig`` objects into native Python dicts and lists, with the exception that Structured Config objects are converted into instances of the backing dataclass or attr class.
+The ``OmegaConf.to_object`` method recursively converts ``DictConfig`` and ``ListConfig`` objects into plain Python dicts and lists, with the exception that Structured Config objects are converted into instances of the backing dataclass or attr class.
 All OmegaConf interpolations are resolved before conversion to Python containers.